JR-G/CV/README.md

 - Automated the firms manual payment process.
 Saving each Accountant up to two days of work per month, by building and deploying a user tool with Python, included a basic GUI (tkinter) and utilised the Pandas & Selenium packages.

 - Allocated to a portfolio of 16 SPV entities.
-Involved the preparation of statutory accounts, review of monthly payment runs, VAT returns, dividend distributions, liaising between the various project stakeholders and the supervision of the Junior Accountant.
+Involved the preparation of statutory accounts, review of monthly payment runs, VAT returns, dividend distributions, liaising between the various project stakeholders and the supervision of the Junior Accountant.<br></br>

 **Alduwaliya Asset Management** | October 2016 - September 2017
 **Accountant**